bardiaghassemi/PDF-Cracker/README.md

 3. pip3 install -r requirements.txt
 4. python3 Cracker.py

-If You Can't Download This, Use This Command :
+If You Can't Download This, Use This :

 ** NOTE : Opps You Don't Have Git??
 Get This Web Site https://git-scm.com/downloads And Install Git